ybanda/DesignPattern/README.md

 # DesignPattern
-A project on implementation of various Design Patterns
+A project on description of various Design Patterns

 ### Abstract Factory-
 Provide an interface for creating families of related or dependent objects without specifying their concrete classes.